SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation: Problem Definition and Challenges

 \subsection{Problem Definition}

-As is shown in Figure~\ref{fig.problem}, when we consider the following scenario: a group of \emph{data controller}s, who may be semi-honest or even malicious, plan to jointly train a machine learning model over their owned data with \sls{security} assurance (\sls{we only consider the secure training phase and ignore the secure inference}). \hq{Note that, we here focus on the secure training phase which is more generic since the secure inference is naturally implied when training is done.} These \emph{data controller}s communicate with or without a centralized server during the training.
-But, they do not upload their raw data to a centralized party (or other \emph{data controller}s).
+As shown in Figure~\ref{fig.problem}, when we consider the following scenario: a group of mutually distrusting data owners plans to jointly train a machine learning model over their owned data with security assurance.
+The distribution of data among the data owners can be horizontally partitioned (i.e., data are distributed by samples) or vertically partitioned (i.e., data are distributed by features).
+These data owners communicate with or without a centralized server during the training but do not disclose their raw data.
+It is noteworthy that the process of machine learning usually consists of two phases: the training phase, and the inference phase.
+But we here only focus on the secure training phase, which is more generic since the secure inference is naturally implied when training is done.